pytorch/serve/kubernetes/kserve/mnist_readme.md

-# Serve a MNIST Model for Inference on the KFServing side:
+# Serve a MNIST Model for Inference on the KServe side:

-In this document, the .mar file creation, request & response on the KFServing side and the KFServing changes to the handler files for Image Classification model using Torchserve's default vision handler.
+In this document, the .mar file creation, request & response on the KServe side and the KServe changes to the handler files for Image Classification model using Torchserve's default vision handler.

 ## .mar file creation